 The four real causes

 Frozen fill tube.
-This is the number one reason, and it costs nothing to fix.
-The small tube that feeds water into the mold freezes solid, usually because the freezer is running colder than the unit is rated for or a prior partial fill left a plug.
-Thaw it with a hair dryer on low or a cup of warm water.
-If ice production returns, you found it.
+This is the number one reason.
+The small tube that feeds water into the mold freezes solid, usually because the freezer is running colder than rated or a prior partial fill left a plug.
+A tech can clear it in minutes and also figure out why it keeps freezing, because if the root cause is a temperature or valve issue the tube will just re-freeze on you.

 Stuck or clogged water inlet valve.
 The valve is electrically controlled and lives at the back of the fridge.
 Sediment, a kinked supply line, or low household water pressure stops the fill.
 No water in means no ice out.
-A failed valve solenoid won’t open even when the icemaker calls for water.
+A failed solenoid won’t open even when the icemaker calls for water.
+Swapping it means pulling the back panel and disconnecting the water line and electrical connector.

 Failed icemaker module.
 On the standard gray-fronted Whirlpool modular unit, the module holds the motor and thermostat.
 When the motor gears strip or the thermostat stops sensing, the harvest never fires.
 This is the part most people picture when they say “the ice maker is broken,” but it’s third on the list, not first.

 Freezer temperature too warm.
 If the freezer sits above roughly 10 degrees Fahrenheit, the mold never gets cold enough to trigger a harvest.
-Set it to 0, wait a full day, and recheck before condemning any part.
+Set it to 0, wait a full day, and recheck before assuming any part is bad.

 What you can safely check yourself